Parenting Program Information

-(a) All parents in any action for dissolution, legal separation, paternity, change of custody/visitation, and other domestic relations actions, but excluding adult abuse, and Juvenile Court proceedings, who are parents of a minor child or children under the age of seventeen (17) years old, where custody is to be determined by the Circuit Court, shall be required to attend the seminar entitled "Focus on the Kids", "Putting Kids First", or such other parenting seminar approved by the Court.
+1. All parents in any action for dissolution, legal separation, paternity, and motions to change custody/visitation, and other domestic relations actions, but excluding adult abuse, child abuse and Juvenile Court proceedings, who are parents of a minor child or children under the age of sixteen (16) years old, where custody is to be determined by the Circuit Court, shall be required to attend the seminar entitled "Focus on the Kids", "Putting Kids First", or such other parenting seminar approved by the Court.

 The three parenting programs that have been approved by the Court are as mentioned below.
 Attached you will find a brochure provided by the Missouri Extension office that sets out the details of the Focus on Kids program offered by their agency.
 Please call their office to register for any of the dates offered upon receipt of this information.
-You may accesswww.Missourifamilies.org/fok for sessions provided by them in other areas as well.
+You may access www.Missourifamilies.org/fok for sessions provided by them in other areas as well.

-You also have the option of completing an approved parenting program on line at www.puttingkidsfirst.org; or,www.parentsforever.org or you may contact any family court in your area for similar program information and/or registration.
-Once again, proof of completion of such a program must be on file PRIOR to your final court appearance.
+You also have the option of completing an approved parenting program on line at www.puttingkidsfirst.org or www.parentsforever.org.
+Once again, proof of completion of one of these programs must be on file PRIOR to the presentation of evidence.
 Failure to do so will result in a denial of the opportunity to present evidence for affirmative relief and a Show Cause Order being entered against you.